Leaving Japan Temporarily? Your FAQs Answered [Updated 2023]

 To get a re-entry permit, take the following steps before your departure date:

-Go to your local immigration counter that presides over where your residence is registered.
+Go to your local immigration counter that presides over where your residence is registered and bring a valid passport and your resident card.

 Fill out and submit the re-entry application form.